OnepointConsultingLtd/graphrag_kb_server/README.md

 Project with indexing and search functions to create the knowledge graph and the embeddings that can be used for GraphRAG.
 It also provides a simple API to expose GraphRAG as an API.

+The API has three main methods:

+- Upload a zip file with the knowledge base
+- Perform local and global queries on an existing knowledge base
+- Retrieve the GraphRAG context based on a question

 # Install

 ```bash